intrepidmatt/AnimationSugar/README.md

 AnimationSugar is a tiny Swift library that can make iOS animation code slightly less ugly.

 When iterating on animations, it can be a pain to swap between the many method signatures of `UIView.animateWithDuration`.
-Also, multi-step animations that nest inside of completion blocks can quick become an unreadabe mess.
+Also, multi-step animations that nest inside of completion blocks can quickly become an unreadabe mess.

 With AnimationSugar, options, delays, springs, and completion handlers can easily be added to or removed from a block of animations using fluent-style syntax.
 Avoid nested callback hell when chaining animations together by using the `thenAnimate()` method.